 - Limiting ADUs and JADUs based on traffic, sewer, and water capacity.

 - Banning short-term rentals.

 - Applying standards for:

 - Design;

-- Open Space;
+- Open Space:

 - Lot Coverage;

+- Setbacks from streets;

 - Parking (to an extent)

 - Size (to an extent); and

 - Historic Preservation.

 Proposed Ordinance

 The proposed ADU Ordinance makes significant revisions to Ordinance No. 18-01.
 Among the most significant changes is the inclusion of exemptions from zoning permits for four sets of ADUs and JADUs in order to comply with the 2019 ADU Laws.
 These new exemptions include: